-All students are expected to conduct themselves in an orderly and considerate manner when on the school premises, as well as, off site at any events that the school and students are participating in.
+ΑII students expected are to conduct themselves in an orderly and considerate manner when on the school premises, as well as, off-site at any events that the school and students are participating in.
 It is also expected that students understand and adhere to a policy of respect for the rights of others.
-Students will be held responsible for conforming to the laws of the national, state and local governments.
+Students will be held responsible for conforming to the laws of the national, state, and local governments.